hwayne/learntla/content/tla/functions/index.md

 Or multiple variables:

-`And == [x, y \in S |-> x /\ y]`
+`Sum == [x, y \in S |-> x + y]`

 You call a function with f[x]. [], not (). () are for operators.

 {{% notice info %}}
 So, what exactly is the difference between functions and operators?
 There's a few important difference, but here's the practical ones.
 You can't have a set of operators.
 Functions can't express certain actions that operators can.
 Finally, you can't use functions as invariants.
 A good rule of thumb is that if you want to manipulate it as part of your algorithm, prefer functions.
 Otherwise, prefer operators.
 {{% /notice %}}

 ### Sequences and Structs